Clare Senior Hurling Championship: Later stages

-Winning managers
+Winning managers since 1990

 Trophy

 The winning team is presented with the Canon Hamilton Cup.
-A native of Clonlara, Michael Hamilton (1894-1969) was educated at Clonlara National School and St. Flannan's College in Ennis.
-He was ordained to the priesthood in Maynooth University in 1919 and later became a professor at St. Flannan's College.
+A native of Clonlara, Michael Hamilton (1894–1969) was educated at Clonlara National School and St. Flannan's College in Ennis.
+He was ordained to the priesthood at Maynooth University in 1919 and later became a professor at St. Flannan's College.
 In 1922 he became one of the first chaplains in the Irish Army.
-Hamilton was a noted hurler in his youth and was chairman of the Clare County Board for over twenty-five years.
+He was a noted hurler in his youth and was chairman of the Clare County Board for over twenty-five years.
 He died while attending the Newmarket-on-Fergus and Clarecastle county final replay on 31 August 1969.